xmpinedar/practice_actions/src/README.md

-# Archivo de Harry Potter
+# Harry Potter Archive

-En esta carpeta se encuentra un notebook donde se analizan los personajes de Harry Potter
+In this folder you will find a notebook where the Harry Potter characters are analyzed.

 ![](https://media.giphy.com/media/mz1kJeDVueKC4/giphy.gif)